AikidoSec/firewall-ruby/docs/rails.md

   token: "AIKIDO_RUNTIME_..."
 ```

-You can just tell Zen to use it like so:
+You can tell Zen to use it like so:

 ```ruby
 # config/initializers/zen.rb